top of page

 Kathleen Anderson, M.S., CCC-SLP is an American Speech-Language-Hearing Association (ASHA) and Delaware certified speech-language pathologist.
 Kati is a 2003 graduate of Loyola College, where she graduated Summa Cum Laude and was first in her class for Speech-Language Pathology.
 She went on to receive her Master’s Degree in the Communication Sciences and Disorders department of James Madison University in Virginia.

 Kati has presented nationally on topics in speech pathology, including technology and telecommunications in speech pathology, feeding therapy, HIPAA and health services, and social skills and language, and has published research on those topics.
 She has trained under supervisors and professors from Johns Hopkins, A.I.
 DuPont Hospital for Children, and other prominent institutions.
 Believing strongly in continuing education and “cutting edge” therapy techniques, Kati has received training in Physical Restructuring of Oral Muscular Phonetic Targets (PROMPT), Picture Exchange Communication System (PECS), and the Sequential-Oral-Sensory (SOS) program for feeding.
-Also active in the community, Kati is on the Board of Directors of the Next Generation Committee, Southern Delaware, of the Delaware Community Foundation.

 Kati was raised in Delaware, and is honored to achieve her lifelong dream of operating a speech-language clinic in her hometown.
 She is a proud mother to her son, Ryan and daughter, Ava.
 Her philosophy in therapy is, “Every child has limitless potential.
 An excellent therapist is one who provides the foundation, the tools, and the encouragement for each child to achieve his or her personal best."